Updated PACEPrime Research Study Materials Released

 Topiramate, also known by the brand name Topamax, is an anti-seizure medication.
 Doctors should no longer prescribe topiramate to treat epilepsy during pregnancy unless there is no suitable alternative treatment.
 Girls and women whose periods have started will need to take steps to avoid pregnancy if they take topiramate.

-The Power of research – Joint Research Reception
+The Power of Research – Joint Research Reception

 Evidence for a new psychological treatment for children with epilepsy has been published in The Lancet.